charlieclose/courseracleaningdata/README.md

 I made modest changes to the column names.
 I believe the original names were fairly readable and that expanding them too much would make them less readable.
 Starting with the original variable names, I made the following changes to arrive at the Step 5 variable names.

-Therefore:
+Therefore I:

 * Removed hyphens and parentheses.
-* Kept camel case, since making such long variables all lower case would have made them less readable, not more readable.
+* Kept camel case (camelCase), since making such long variables all lower case would have made them less readable, not more readable.
 * Expanded "t" to "time".
 * Expanded "f" to "freq".